 You can tell when your macarons have finished baking when they have developed “feet” at the bottom, which are the bubbly, ruffly-looking edges.
 The tops should also be stable and smooth, and not slide when touched.

-If you forgo the lemon curd, then you can freeze these lemon macarons.
+Freeze: If you forgo the lemon curd, then you can freeze these lemon macarons.
 Lemon curd becomes runny when defrosted, so either freeze only the empty macaron shells or use only buttercream.
-Then store them in an airtight container for up to 3 months.
+They can keep in a freezer in an airtight container for up to 3 months.

 Full Recipe Instructions